 For a scotch whisky to be correctly classified as such, some other factors must be met.
 These include:

-Only enzymes naturally produced by the grain (these are called endogenous) are allowed to be used
+Only enzymes naturally produced by the grain are allowed to be used

 Only yeast is used in the fermentation process